lbdyck/savelab/README.md

                  it defines an alias of SL for SAVELAB
             3. All members/labels info is saved in a table in the users ISPF Profile dataset.
             4. The same member in different data sets MAY be processed with No Conflicts.
             5. Using the ISPF Compare, and some other tools, can insert additional labels that you may not want to save - just beware.

 ## Bonus

-Included with SAVELAB is another Edit command (macro) designed specifically for use with REXX source code.
+Included with SAVELAB are two additional Edit commands (macro) designed specifically for use with REXX source code and COBOL source code.

-That command is **REXXLAB** which will create ISPF Edit Labels for every sub-routine name within the REXX code.
+That first command is **REXXLAB** which will create ISPF Edit Labels for every sub-routine name within the REXX code.
 Existing labels are retained and new labels created - then SAVELAB LIst is invoked.